Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-democracy.md

 the governance system please see [here](../learn/learn-governance.md).

-This guide will instruct token holders how to propose and vote on public referenda using the Democracy module as it's implemented in AXIALunar.
+This guide will instruct token holders how to propose and vote on public referenda using the Democracy module as it's implemented in AXIA.

 ## Important Parameters